dhanasekars/python-microservices/README.md

 - removed absolute paths
 - Dockerfile and dockerignore added
 - Docker image ready
-- :thumbsdown: Port mappting.
+- :thumbsdown: Port mapping.
 Still the endpoints are not exposed to outside world

 </details>